MrWhite9/CryptSky/README.md

 But aren't you worried someone will abuse it for profit?

 - Not really.
 There are plenty of much better, more advanced ransomware out there.
 Even if they do, it's hopefully few compared to the good it will do.

-But when they do, it would be your fault!
+But if someone misuse this project, it would be your fault!

 - Nope!
 I only wrote it.
 I didnt deploy it, I didnt sell it, it's not my problem.
-Hopefully nobody uses it for evil but thats the price to be paid for good.
+Hopefully nobody uses it for evil but that's the price to be paid for good.
 There's always someone who will do it.

 But...

 - Alright.
 Bottom line.
 Security is a very reactive business.
 To make the world more secure you first have to make it less secure.
 To make better AV and signatures, you must first make better malware.
 And that's what we're doing here.